programadornato/programadornato/README.md

 Today, I am studying at UFC - Federal University of Ceará in the Information System course.
 <br>😊I'm very interested in this area and especially in learning programming languages, I'm looking for vast knowledge regarding my area that I work.
 <br>🌱I am currently studying HTML, CSS, JS, nodeJs, CLOUD COMPUTING AND JAVA.
-<br>👀I intend to be a web developer in the languaje backend area.
+<br>👀I intend to be a web developer in the languaje full-stack area.
 <br>😃I try to collaborate a lot in my area of ​​knowledge and performance.
 <br>📱Phone for contact: (88) 999745315.
-<br>📫my email is hyarleysf@gmail.com.
+<br>📫my email is caioyuricavalcant321@gmail.com.
 <div align="center">
   <a href="https://github.com/hyarlei/hyarlei">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=hyarlei&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>